 How many plugins are too many?

-Due to WordPress’ popularity, you’ll often find tens or even hundreds of competing plugins performing more or less the same functions.
-You may often find yourself in a pickle.
+Due to the popularity of WordPress, you’ll often find many competing plugins doing more or less the same thing.
+You may find yourself in a bit of a pickle about which one to choose.
 However, if you do your research and consider all of the points above, you should, more often than not, make the right choice.

 What troubles you the most when choosing a WordPress plugin?
 Did this article help you with it?
 Let us know in a comment below.